 What Is the Best Way to Apply Enamel Paint?

-The best way to apply the enamel formula is by using a clean brush.
+Using a clean brush is the best way to apply the enamel formula.
 Stir the paint and dip the brush into it.
 Also, wipe off all excess paint before touching the surface.

 Begin painting in the middle, moving outwards.
 It helps you to concentrate on the most visible areas.
 Then, do another coat after the first dry for more coverage.

 How Do I Get a Smooth Finish With Enamel Paint?

 Use lots of primer formula if you want a smooth finish with enamel paint.

 Also, ensure that you sand until perfection before applying the paint.
 Then, apply the paint and even it out to give a uniform finish.